Safe and efficient hydrogen applications with WITT

 Huge amounts of CO2 are still generated in steel production and glass melting.
 Green hydrogen is increasingly being used in these applications instead of coal or natural gas, providing significant net reduction it would be a significant gain in terms of emission-free production.
 Hydrogen also plays a key role in annealing processes.

-See our specialised product range:
+See our hydrogen product range:

 Want to see it in practice?
 Here find some examples: